The Specs . . . 4k video, a 24 megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 Where the Fujifilm XT2 is better

-The X-T2 excels over the A6300 is with the sharpness and detail.
-X-T2 handles moiré a lot better because of the X-Trans CMOS II sensor.
+The X-T2 excels over the A6300 with the sharpness and detail.
+X-T2 handles moirรฉ a lot better because of the X-Trans CMOS II sensor.

-The Fujifilm JPEGs and just the general look of the image and even now video is really unmatched by Sony.
-In my opinion of course.
+The Fujifilm JPEGs and the general look of the image and even now video are unmatched by Sony, in my opinion, of course.

-Being able to customize how your AF-C functions I think will really help in those tough situations.
-Although I still need a lot more time with the camera to really get a feel for this.
+Being able to customize how your AF-C functions, I think, will help in those tough situations.
+However, I still need a lot more time with the camera to get a feel for this.

 The LCD screen does look a little nicer, and the horizontal tilt I’m finding to be very useful.